 Versions of the C-MAX equipped with navigation use the latest version of MyFordTouch, which has improved since the last generation but can still be irksome to use.
 Still, there are some handy features, like charging station location information on the C-MAX Energi.
 But, unfortunately, it's not possible to tell in advance if those stations are already occupied.
 Once the C-MAX Energi is plugged in, however, Ford's software can alert drivers via text message if the charge is interrupted, foiling any potential plug stealers.

-Competitors to the C-MAX are few and far between.
-Alternatives to the hybrid include the Honda Insight, the traditional Toyota Prius, and the Prius v wagon.
+Competitors to Ford C-MAX are few and far between.
+Alternatives to the hybrid include Honda Insight, Toyota Prius and Prius v wagon.
 Plug-ins that rival the C-MAX Energi are currently limited to the Chevrolet Volt and the Toyota Prius plug-in.
-Because the federal tax credit for hybrid and electric vehicles is currently calculated according to battery size, the C-MAX Energi earns a higher credit than the Prius plug-in, making its adjusted base price $29,995.
+Because the federal tax credit for hybrid and electric vehicles is currently calculated according to battery size, the C-MAX Energi is awarded a higher federal tax credit than does the Prius plug-in.

 The 2013 Ford C-MAX sedan is available with two powertrains: Hybrid and Energi plug-in.
 The hybrid is available in two trim levels, and the Energi is offered in a single trim.